davetang/learning_vcf_file/README.md

     ##    bcftools +split-vep -c gnomAD_AF:Float file.vcf.gz -i'gnomAD_AF<0.001'
     ##
     ##    # Similar to above, but add the annotation only if the consequence severity is missense
     ##    # or equivalent.
-In order to drop sites with different consequences completely, we add
+In order to drop sites with different consequences completely, provide
-    ##    # the -x switch.
+    ##    # the -x option.
 See the online documentation referenced above for more examples.
     ##    bcftools +split-vep -c gnomAD_AF:Float -s :missense    file.vcf.gz
     ##    bcftools +split-vep -c gnomAD_AF:Float -s :missense -x file.vcf.gz
     ##